sam9s/windsurf-racen/docs/Progress_Report_2025-11-09.md

 ### Updated Next Actions (Phase 1 – next 4–5 days)

-1) **Trustpilot / Brand Reputation (Phase 1.1)**
+1) **Trustpilot / MouthShut (Phase 1.1 — URLs already injected)**
-   - Ingest the Grest Trustpilot profile into Postgres/pgvector as an External source.
-   - Extend domain routing so `brand_reputation` queries (e.g., "why should I buy from Grest?", "are you trustworthy?", "what is your rating?"):
-     - Prefer Trustpilot content + key on-site pages (e.g., about/why-Grest), with clear External labeling.
-   - Add tests to verify:
-     - Trustpilot URLs appear in citations for reputation queries.
+   - Status: URLs present in `Grest_Data/grest_brand_reviews.yaml` and used by brand‑reputation routing; citations verified in tests.
-     - Answers summarize rating, review volume, and a small number of representative quotes.
+   - Actions: ensure indexing is up‑to‑date; keep External labeling clear; add/maintain tests for citations and summaries.

-2) **Guardrailed Web Comparison via Advanced Web Researcher (Phase 1.2)**
+2) **Guardrailed Web Comparison via DuckDuckGo (SerpAPI) (Phase 1.2)**
-   - Integrate the advanced web researcher from `ottomator-agents-main/advanced-web-researcher` (Brave search API) as a narrow, internal web-search tool.
+   - Use SerpAPI DuckDuckGo engine as the narrow, internal web‑search tool (already wired in `src/racen/web_comparison.py`).
    - Only RACEN decides when to call web search, based on semantic patterns such as:
      - "difference between iphone 14 and iphone 17"
      - "iphone 14 vs iphone 15 which is better"
    - Guardrails:
      - Users cannot directly command a web search; the backend chooses to use it only for specific comparison/reputation-style intents.
      - Answers clearly label web-sourced content as External and include citations.
+   - Status: CLI web access is working; Slack path parked (disabled by gating) — enable after comparison intent wiring.
    - Add tests with the web client mocked to ensure:
      - Comparison intents trigger a single web-search call.
      - Answers mention both models and surface the stubbed External URLs as citations.